 In this paper, we considered the problem of placement and resource allocation of VNF-nodes.
 We showed that considering the multi-dimensional setting along with the budget, limited resources, and fully flow processing constraints introduces several new challenges.
 However, through a two-level relaxation, we were able to develop an efficient placement algorithm.
-In addition, we utilized the primal-dual technique to design efficient resource allocation algorithms that properly handles the multi-dimensional setting.
+In addition, we utilized the primal-dual technique to design efficient resource allocation algorithms that properly handle the multi-dimensional setting.
 Although the second-level relaxation results in a smaller approximation ratio (a factor of 1/2), we showed through simulation that its impact of the empirical performance is negligible.
 Besides, the simulation results agree with the derived approximation ratio of both resource allocation algorithms.
-Specifically, the simulation showed that for a smaller resource stretch $Z$ and larger number of nodes, the NRA algorithm works better; when $Z$ becomes large enough, the PRA algorithm is better than the NRA algorithm and reaches the performance of the optimal solution earlier.
-In our future work, we will consider service function chaining, where the network functions required for each flow must be in a specific order.
+Specifically, the simulation showed that for a smaller resource stretch $Z$ and larger number of nodes, the NRA algorithm works better; when $Z$ becomes large enough, the PRA algorithm is better than the NRA algorithm and becomes close to the optimal solution earlier.